bargodadikshita-lab/Fundraising-Campaign-Success-Prediction/README.md

 **Dataset Used:** Kickstarter Projects Dataset

+**Dataset Source:** Kaggle Kickstarter Projects Dataset

+For this project, only the **first CSV file** from the Kickstarter dataset collection was used.
+During development, the file was renamed and used as:

+**File Name Used:** `funding campaign.csv`

-The dataset contains information about crowdfunding campaigns, including:
+The dataset contains information about real-world crowdfunding campaigns, including:

 * Category
 * Main Category